-Tinchuley was started as an eco-tourism initiative with active support from WWF during the 1990’s.
+Tinchuley was started as an eco-tourism initiative with active support from WWF during the 1990s.
 As part of the initiative, homestay as well as other sustainable projects such as organic farming was started.
 Tourism in the area grew many times over the decades and today Tinchuley has a remarkable number of homestay, lodge, and resorts in and around.

 The major attraction of Tinchuley is the calm and peaceful surrounding; you may go for a walk amidst the pine and oak trees which are in abundance in the area.
 There is hardly any traffic on the road and you may spend the entire day just roaming in the countryside blissfully; heedless of your city woes.

 How to Reach Tinchuley

 There is also a steep road that reaches Tinchuley from Teesta Bazar.
 You will be passing through Chegra Busty, Takling Village and Kolbang to reach Tinchuley.
 The distance through this road is very short but the road is quite steep.

 Another option is to travel via 27th mile on the Bengal Sikkim Highway and take a left turn near the NHPC Teesta Low dam project.
 This route travels through Teesta Valley Tea Estate and Rangli Rangliot Tea estate before meeting the Darjeeling – 6th-mile road at Peshok.

 So many options might seem confusing to the uninitiated, also take into consideration that road condition, rather than the distance, plays a more critical role in selecting your travel plan in this region.
 So we highly recommend consulting our helpdesk experts at naturebeyond who are well aware of the latest road condition in the area.

 We also recommend taking a knowledgeable local driver, such as available with naturebeyond, before venturing into this area as the road may be confusing and even dangerous and self-driving by people who have experience only in driving in the plains is not recommended.

 Things to See